renrojas/e-commerce/README.md

 ![github license](https://img.shields.io/badge/License-MIT-yellowgreen.svg)

 ## Description
-This project was created for a manager at an internet retail company who can use this back end application to successfully query, edit, and delete products, tags, and category of product using express.js and sequelize ORM
+This project was created for a manager at an internet retail company who can use this back end application to successfully query, edit, and delete products, tags, and category of product using express.js and sequelize ORM.
+The motivation for this project was to create a back end for an e-commerce website so that the company can compete with other companies.

 ## Installation
 Clone the project Repository: https://github.com/renrojas/e-commerce